 The womb experience appears to record, in the memory cells of our brain and body, the possibility of a painless existence.
 Authors, poets, song writers, sages, among others, have moved us to dream and believe in the existence of places “over the rainbow” havens.
 Every culture and tradition has a name for this place.
 Heaven.
 Nirvana.
 Paradise.
 Utopia.
 Shangrila.
 Eden.
 Valhalla.
 Beulah.
 And so on.

-. which can throw many of course for periods of time throughout life.
+This “infant protest” of sorts throws many if not most off course.
 There is a certainty this memory brings, mostly subconscious, that a place exists where there are no problems to solve, where life totally sustains us, regardless that we do not know how to care of our self.
 Life does.
 We are perfectly taken care of by our inherent connection to nature in our mother’s womb.
 By design, our mother’s body breathed, fed and kept us in a painless bubble of existence until that time comes to face and hopefully embrace the pain of taking responsibility, one step at a time, for our own growth.

 This was just a preview.
 Paradoxically, the womb represents the first of many comfort zones to come throughout our life that serve a purpose to sustain and grow us, but only for a period of time.
 Learning and choosing to stretch out of comfort zones, physical, mental and emotional, will be part of our experience throughout our journey in life.